zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 ## Proposal

-The proposed solution is to add a new `namespace` field under the Zarf Package configuration `metadata` and to allow this to be exposed in Go templating under `charts`, `manifests`, and `actions`.
+The proposed solution is to add a new `namespace` field under the Zarf Package configuration `metadata` and to allow a default to be set and allow this value to be exposed in Go templating under `charts`, `manifests`, and `actions`.
 Charts and manifests would allow templating of their `namespace` and `releaseName` fields and actions would be templateable as designed in [ZEP-0021](./0021-zarf-values/README.md).

 ### User Stories (Optional)